Sparse Portfolio selection via Bayesian Multiple testing: Methodology

-The parameter $\tau$ plays a crucial role in controlling the shrinkage behavior of the estimator.
-It is known as ``global shrinkage parameter" \cite{Carvalho.Polson.Scott.2009,Carvalho.Polson.Scott.2010,Datta.Ghosh.2013}, as it adjust to the overall sparsity in the data.
-The posterior probability of $\tau$ is concentrated near zero when the data is very sparse ($p \rightarrow 0$).
-We define $\bar{\theta}=P^{-1}\sum_{i=1}^P\theta_i$, $n=\sum_{i=1}^Pn_i$,
+The scale parameter $\tau$ plays a crucial role in controlling the shrinkage behavior of the estimator.
+It is known as ``global shrinkage parameter" \cite{Datta.Ghosh.2013}, as it adjusts to the overall sparsity in the data. $\Lambda$ behaves as local shrinkage parameter.
+Note that we consider the half-Cauchy prior \citep{Gelman2006} over $\tau$. \cite{Carvalho.Polson.Scott.2009,Carvalho.Polson.Scott.2010} showed that such prior specification is suited for high-dimension sparse solution problem and named it as `horseshoe prior'.
+The posterior probability of $\tau$ is concentrated near zero when the data is sparse ($p \rightarrow 0$).
+We define

 The Gibbs sampler for $\theta_i$, $\sigma_i^2$, $\Lambda$ and $\theta_0$ is straight forward as